MalshaDissanayake/edu-data-modeler/README.md

  # Education App Data Model

 ## Project Overview
 This project involves creating and simulating a data model for an education app that handles users, courses, quizzes, questions, and results.
 The model is designed and implemented in PostgreSQL using an ER diagram.
-Additionally, a Python ORM script will be used to generate realistic, normalized data for testing the model.
-The PostgreSQL environment is Dockerized to ensure easy setup and demonstration.
+A Python ORM script is provided to generate and populate the database with realistic, normalized data.
+Additionally, a Dockerized PostgreSQL environment ensures easy setup and demonstration.
+The project also includes a Poetry environment for managing dependencies and running Python scripts like `models.py` and `simulate_data.py`.

 ## ER Diagram